LATINO BOOK REVIEW

 Juan Felipe Herrera | Laughing Out Loud, I Fly

 Laughing Out Loud, I Fly is a colorful and joyous poetry book that teaches us to "fly towards the good things" in life.
-This bilingual poetry collection by the U.S. Poet Laureate, Juan Felipe Herrera, brings back childhood rainbows and laughter; it reminds us of Continue reading...
+This bilingual poetry collection by the U.S. Poet Laureate, Juan Felipe Herrera, brings back childhood rainbows and laughter; it Continue reading...
 10/30/16

 Adela Najarro | Twice Told Over